A Wavefield Correlation Approach to Improve Sound Speed Estimation in Ultrasound Autofocusing: Theory

 \section{Theory}

-In this section, we explain the wavefield correlation beamforming approach, and then describe how it is integrated into a sound speed optimization method to perform aberration correction and local sound speed estimation.
-The final process used for estimating the local sound speed is illustrated in Figure \ref{fig:block_diagram}.
+In this section, we explain the wavefield correlation beamforming approach, and describe how it is integrated into a sound speed optimization method to perform aberration correction and local sound speed estimation.
+The overall process used for estimating the local sound speed is illustrated in Figure \ref{fig:block_diagram}.